-We love toast in the morning, especially when the bread is loaded with goodies such as flax, sunflower seeds and pepitas.
+We love toast in the morning, especially when the bread is loaded with nutrition packed goodness such as flax seeds, sunflower seeds, sesame seeds, and pepitas.
 Our Gluten Free Seeded Breakfast Bread is moist, nutty and wrapped in a gorgeous, hearty crust.
-We top our toast with homemade jam, yogurt, nut butter or scrambled eggs.
+We top our toast with homemade jam, yogurt, nut butter or happy scrambled eggs.
 What is your favorite spread?

 Why does this recipe work?